amiviju/Sample-readme-files-for-the-projects/VDSS-README.md

 ![dot-vdss-vpc-setup - page 1](https://user-images.githubusercontent.com/20499487/32821072-8da252dc-c9f7-11e7-84f7-6a6991b49fcf.jpeg)

-In this deployment model, the VDSS is deployed by creating the seperate vpc with having one private subnet in each AZ of specified region.
+In this deployment model, the VDSS VPC is deployed by creating the seperate vpc with having one private subnet and one public subnet in each AZ of specified region.

 ## 1.2. **Infrastructure deployed by VDSS VPC Blueprint**